 Get out a large food-grade container.
 You can use a large pot if you have one large enough.
 Try to avoid metal if at all possible, because from what I've read it can do strange things to your birds!

 Add the salt, sugar, garlic, peppercorns, ground mustard, and onion powder to your pot.
-(Do not worry if you don't have garlic, peppercorns, ground mustard, or onion powder because these can be omitted.
-I would discourage this, but sometimes you just don't have an ingredient.)
-Pour the warm water over it all and stir it so the salt and sugar dissolves.
+(Do not worry if you don’t have garlic, peppercorns, ground mustard, or onion powder because these can be omitted.
+I would discourage this, but sometimes you just don’t have an ingredient.)
+Pour the warm water over it all and stir it so the salt and sugar dissolve.
 Put the pot into your fridge until the water has cooled down.

 Take the pot out of the fridge and get your Cornish hens ready.
 Remove the giblets and submerge the hens into the brine.
 Put the pot back in the fridge for about 6 hours.
 Remove the pot from the fridge, flip the birds over, and put the pot back into the fridge for another 6 hours.